DeskMind/.github/profile/README.md

-# 🧠 DeskMind — Local AI Agent Framework
+# 🧠 DeskMind — Desktop AI Agent Framework

 **DeskMind** is a modular, locally executable AI framework designed to bring **agentic intelligence** directly to your desktop.
 It enables developers to integrate local and online AI capabilities into existing software like Office, and more — all through an extensible plugin system.